Program & Course Materials

 Pre-workshop Meetings

 June 22-25 we will hold a series of pre-workshop meetings to help participants become more familiar with the near-surface geophysical methods before they see them in the field.
-Participants should attend (or watch the recording) for at least their primary focus method and for GPS/GNSS.
-People are welcome to attend all the sessions to learn more.
-Exact times will be scheduled shortly.
+Participants should attend (or watch the recording) for at least 1) their primary focus method and 2) GPS/GNSS.
+People are encouraged to attend all the sessions to learn more.
+Real-time attendance is recommended, but session recordings will be provided below for those who need to watch afterward.

 During the course